 What have you learned about leadership, entrepreneurship and mentoring others?

 Leadership and ownership are the most important skill sets you can have.
 These will be the core foundations for a good career.
-Not everyone can be an entrepreneur but they can be excellent leaders and this starts from changing your mindset.
-I believe if you take life with an open-mind you can learn and achieve anything.
+Not everyone can be an entrepreneur but they can be excellent leaders and this starts with changing your mindset.
+I believe if you take life with an open mind you can learn and achieve anything.
 Most importantly remember that as a leader, you are a mirror and everyone around you will be a reflection of you and your behaviour.
 What you put out will come back tenfold.
 A good leader has emotion and kindness and it is often wrongly presumed that to be a good leader you need to be a ball-breaker.
 Those days are gone!